“ the cure for everything is salt water” ~ Baroness Karen Christenze von Blixen-Finecke (1885 -1962)

 My work explores the subtle interplay between water, light, texture, and emotion, inviting viewers into moments of quiet musing.
 Using the ancient medium of encaustic along with mid century techniques of painting photographs; adding depth as the wax merges with the ephemeral quality of modern photography.
 Creating a tactile experience that transcends the boundaries of traditional image-making.
 Each piece is a meditation that evokes a sense of serenity and healing.
 Through the delicate layering, I seek to capture the essence of peace, inviting viewers to reflect and find solace in the ethereal.
 My work is an invitation to listen to the soul's whispers and find beauty in the quiet spaces within ourselves.

 Susan began professionally photographing families along the Jersey Shore during her freshman year of college.
-Her elegant, playful style developed over the decades with experience and study.
-Mom to three, grandmother to seven, and a graduate of Monmouth University; her studio /gallery was located walking distance to the beach.
+Her elegant, playful style developed over the decades, as she studied with master portrait artists and photographers.
+She is a graduate of Monmouth University.
+She also is a mother of three, and grandmother of seven.

 The overall process evokes layers: depth, as in the pool; all-the-things life when clients dive in and dissolve their stress; and ancient wax theory.